naomijub/wooridb/README.md

 This query will return `{a: 123, b: 43.3, c: \"hello\", d: \"world\",}`.

-#### SELECT one entity with a set of keys FROM ENTITY:
+#### SELECT one entity map with a set of keys FROM ENTITY:
-- Key `ID` is the Uuid.
+- Key `ID` is the entity id's Uuid.

-Select one entity (by its Uuid) from `my_entity` with a set of keys.
+Select one entity  map (by its ID) from entity tree `my_entity` with a set of keys.

-This operation selects one entity defined by its `ID` with restricted keys set.
 It is equivalent to SQL's `SELECT a, b, c FROM table WHERE id = <uuid>`.

 Example request: `'SELECT #{a, b, c,} from my_entity_name ID 48c7640e-9287-468a-a07c-2fb00da5eaed'`.

 This query will return `{a: 123, b: 43.3, c: \"hello\",}`

-#### SELECT a set of entities FROM ENTITY:
+#### SELECT a set of entities IDs and maps FROM ENTITY:
 - Key `IN` receives a set of Uuids

-Select a few entities from `my_entity`, knowing their IDs.
+Select a few entities maps (by their IDs) from entity tree `my_entity`.
+This requires knowing their IDs.

 Example request: `'SELECT #{a, b, c,} from my_entity_name IDS IN #{48c7640e-9287-468a-a07c-2fb00da5eaed, 57c7640e-9287-448a-d07c-3db01da5earg, 54k6640e-5687-445a-d07c-5hg61da5earg,}'` or `'SELECT * from my_entity_name IDS IN #{48c7640e-9287-468a-a07c-2fb00da5eaed, 57c7640e-9287-448a-d07c-3db01da5earg, 54k6640e-5687-445a-d07c-5hg61da5earg,}'`.

-#### SELECTs last entity BY ID FROM ENTITY AT DATETIME<UTC>:
+#### SELECTs last entity map BY ID FROM ENTITY AT DATETIME<UTC>:
 - Key `WHEN AT` is the date to search.
 Time will be discarded.

 Select an entity on a defined past day.
-The `ID` field can be used before `WHEN` to define a specific entity.
+The `ID` field can be used before `WHEN` to define a specific entity id.
 Date format should be `"2014-11-28T21:00:09+09:00"` or `"2014-11-28T21:00:09Z"`.

 Example request: `'Select * FROM my_entity ID 0a1b16ed-886c-4c99-97c9-0b977778ec13 WHEN AT 2014-11-28T21:00:09+09:00'`
 Example request: `'Select #{name,id,} FROM my_entity WHEN AT 2014-11-28T21:00:09Z'`.

-#### SELECTs all entities BY ID FROM ENTITY between two DATETIME<UTC>:
+#### SELECTs all entities ids and maps BY ID FROM ENTITY between two DATETIME<UTC>:
 - Key `WHEN` defines it as a temporal query.
 - Key `START` is the `DateTime<Utc>` to start the range query.
 - Key `END` is the `DateTime<Utc>` to end the range query.

-Select all occurrences of a specific entity in a time range.
+Select all occurrences of an entity id from entity tree `entity_name` in a time range.
 The time range must be on the same day as `START 2014-11-28T09:00:09Z END 2014-11-28T21:00:09Z`.

 Example request: `'SELECT * FROM entity_name ID <uuid> WHEN START 2014-11-28T09:00:09Z END 2014-11-28T21:00:09Z'`.

-#### SELECT entities FROM ENTITY WHERE conditions
+#### SELECT entities ids and maps FROM ENTITY WHERE conditions
 - Key `WHERE` receives all clauses inside a `{...}` block.
-Selects entities with WHERE clauses.
+Selects entities ids and maps with positive WHERE clauses.

 This is probably the most different part in relation to SQL as it is inspired by SparQL and Crux/Datomic datalog.